Deterministic and probabilistic neural surrogates of global hybrid-Vlasov simulations: Methods

 where the term $p(Z^{t}|\arcond)$ is the latent map and the term $p(X^{t}|Z^{t}, \arcond)$ is the predictor.
 The latent map is a probabilistic mapping that takes the previous two states as input and produces the parameters for a distribution over the latent variable $Z^t$.
 Specifically, Graph-EFM uses GNNs to map the inputs to the mean of an isotropic Gaussian distribution, effectively encoding the state-dependent uncertainty into the latent space.
 The variance is kept fixed.
 This latent distribution is defined over the nodes $\mathcal{V}_\textit{M}$ in the coarse mesh graph, as follows:

-ensuring that the stochasticity is introduced at a low-dimensional, spatially-aware level.
+ensuring that the stochasticity is introduced in a lower-dimensional, spatially-aware way.
 The predictor is a deterministic mapping that takes a specific sample of the latent variable $Z^t$, along with the previous states, to produce the next state $\hat{X}^t$.
-A sampled value of $Z^t$ is injected at the top level of the graph hierarchy and its influence propagates down through the levels to produce a full, high-resolution, and spatially coherent forecast.
 The predictor is a deterministic mapping, $g$, that produces the next state $\hat{X}^t$ by adding a predicted residual update, $\tilde{g}$, to the previous state $X^{t-1}$:

 By first sampling a $Z^t$ from the latent map and then passing it through the predictor, the model generates one possible future state.
 Repeating this process creates an arbitrarily large ensemble of forecasts.
 Drawing from the structure of a conditional Variational Autoencoder (VAE)~\cite{kingma2014vae, sohn2015cvae}, we train the Graph-EFM by optimizing a variational objective equivalent to the negative Evidence Lower Bound (ELBO), which combines a Kullback-Leibler (KL) divergence regularizer with a reconstruction loss.
 Subsequently, we fine-tune the model by adding a Continuous Ranked Probability Score (CRPS) loss~\cite{gneiting2007strictly, rasp2018neural, pacchiardi2024probabilistic} to the objective, for calibration.